voder-ai/create-fastify-ts/user-docs/SECURITY.md

 - Request validation and file-type checking for image upload endpoints.
 - Rate limiting or other controls to mitigate abuse.
 - Additional automated security checks in the CI/CD pipeline.
+- Explicit CORS configuration appropriate to your deployment environment.
+- Security headers using Fastify plugins such as `@fastify/helmet` (or equivalent).
+- More robust environment-variable validation and configuration checks at startup.

 Until these features are implemented and documented, you should treat the service as a minimal building block and place it behind your own security controls appropriate to your environment.